 1. Loretta Lynn

-In a career that spanned more than sixty years, she performed as a country music singer and produced popular songs like “You Ain’t Woman Enough (To Take My Man)” and “Coal Miner’s Daughter” earning twenty-four number-one hit singles.
+From then on, in a career that spanned more than sixty years, she performed as a country music singer and produced more popular songs, like “You Ain’t Woman Enough (To Take My Man)” and “Coal Miner’s Daughter.”

 2. Chris Stapleton